SaraMc12/Reading_list/README.md

 You can easily clone this from the repo and test it in your favorite text editor by typing `git clone` and pasting the repo into your terminal.

-Once you have the repo cloned open the right click the file `BookSearch.js ` and open it in theterminal then type `node BookSearch` and then type in a desired book title, topic or genre.
+Once you have the repo cloned type in your terminal `npm install` Once that is installed right click the file `BookSearch.js ` and open it in theterminal then type
+`node BookSearch` and then type in a desired book title, topic or genre.
 ### Ex:
 ```